ZebraDevs/Mobile_Dimensioning_Samples/README.md

 Tested with:
 Android Studio Koala

+### MDIntegrationApp
+This sample demonstrates multiple ways to integrate Mobile Dimensioning into an existing customer environment.
+The application provides multiple ways to launch dimensioning and provide the dimensioning data to the customer environment.
+See [Detailed Documentation](Java/MDIntegrationApp/README.md) here.
+Tested with: Android Studio Koala

 ## Xamarin
 ### ParcelMDClientSampleApp
 This sample demonstrates the zebra recommended way of  usage  Mobile Parcel Dimensioning API in Line of Business Application (LOB) .
 This sample app is targeted for Xamarin Development Enviroment.
 Use this as a reference to build your Application.